fc-ideas/idea-potential/README.md

 Make abstraction explicit and algebraic: treat sketches and macros as quotient objects, with idempotent compression into reusable higher-level constructs.
 This turns search into search in a learned abstraction lattice.

 ### 8.4 Constraint-based learning (hard constraints + neural components)

+Plainly: This subsection evaluates constraint-based hybrids and their main weaknesses.

 **Representative idea-state**: neural models trained subject to constraints (SAT/SMT, structured prediction constraints, or differentiable proxies).